TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/c-sharp/index.md

 {% endraw %}

-Reverse String in C# was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [C#](https://sampleprograms.io/languages/c-sharp) was written by:

 - ildoc
 - Jeremy Grifski

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Jul 03 2018 11:06:29.
 The solution was first committed on Apr 25 2018 14:55:06.
 As a result, documentation below may be outdated.